The Last Hard Men (film): Plot

 In 1909 Arizona Territory (not yet the 48th state until three years later with neighboring New Mexico Territory in 1912), Captain Sam Burgade has retired from his law enforcement career with the state policing agency, the Arizona Rangers.
 Hoping for peace and quiet, he suddenly learns that his old criminal enemy, Zach Provo, has escaped from a Yuma Territorial Prison chain gang on a desert railway line with other convicts.
 Zach Provo is a half-Indian outlaw who dreams of exacting revenge on Burgade, not only for putting him away but for the death of his Indian wife who was killed in a crossfire years before.
 Burgade was shot by Provo and barely survived, but he later sent Provo to prison.
-Now out for revenge, Provo does not go immediately after a cash shipment as Burgade expects, but instead kidnaps Burgade's daughter, Susan.
+Burgade understands that Provo wants revenge, so he puts himself out front of a squad guarding a gold shipment.
+But Provo does not fall for the trap as Burgade expects.
+Instead, Provo kidnaps Burgade's daughter, Susan, while Burgade is away from home with the gold shipment.

+Now begins Burgade's pursuit of Provo into an Indian reservation, at first with a posse and later accompanied only by Susan's fiancé, Hal Brickman.
 The six remaining men of 22 escaped prisoners form an ambush.
-Provo allows two of them to rape Susan in full view of Burgade and Brickman, Susan's fiancé, assuming Burgade will show himself in an attempt to rescue her.
-To prevent him from doing so, Brickman knocks Burgade unconscious, and he is unable to intervene.
+Provo allows two of them to rape Susan in full view of Burgade and Brickman, to bait Burgade to show himself in an attempt to rescue her.
+To prevent him from doing so, which would mean certain death, Brickman knocks Burgade unconscious.

-With Brickman's help, they set a fire to smoke out the fugitives, Burgade is able to dispose of them one by one until only Provo is left.
-But he finds himself at gunpoint, then is shot by Provo several times and Provo is about to cut out Burgade's heart when he is able to retaliate at last with a handgun, shooting Provo through the chest.
-The film ends with Susan and Brickman tending to Burgade's injuries.
+With Susan still alive, Burgade and Brickman light a fire to burn out the fugitives.
+In the commotion, Burgade and Brickman manage to dispose of them one by one until only Provo is left.
+But Burgade suddenly finds himself at gunpoint and then is shot by Provo several times.
+Provo is about to cut out Burgade's heart with a knife when Burgaded manages, at last, to shoot Provo through the chest with a handgun.
+The film ends with Susan and Brickman tending to Burgade's severe injuries.